“You deserve a gold star,” I said.

 Encouraging anyway?

-Anyone who needs encouragement, or who has done something out of character for the good of another, deserves a gold star.
+Anyone who needs encouragement, or who has done something for the good of another, deserves a gold star.

 In my opinion.

-Over the weekend, I stood on a beautiful patio, dressed in my elegant clothes, talking to a casual acquaintance dressed in a tuxedo.
+Over the weekend, I stood on a beautiful patio, dressed in elegant clothes, talking to an acquaintance wearing a tuxedo.

 He’s had a difficult couple of years, had too many disappointments, yet continues to wear a cheerful, encouraging countenance.

-As he described his efforts to put a meaningful life back together after so many drastic changes, my heart melted in compassion.
+As he described his efforts to put his life back together after many drastic changes, my heart melted in compassion.

-From high-flying society, he’s now managing young children in a small town far, far, from his origins.
+From high-flying society, he’s now managing young children in a small town far from his origins.

 I nodded, marveling, and then stretched out my hand.
 “You deserve a gold star,” and scratched one out quickly on his expensive suit arm.